What pigging is and how it works

 Get a Pigging System Quote

 Today, a wide variety of sectors, industries and applications that process liquids use pigging (more accurately described as ‘Liquid Product Recovery’ or ‘pipeline product recovery’) to reclaim liquids from pipelines and tubing.
-The main purpose of pigging is to reduce waste, increase yields and capacity, and improve the efficiency of manufacturing and production processes.
+The primary purpose of pigging is to minimise waste, boost yields and capacity, and enhance the overall efficiency of manufacturing and production processes.

 Despite it being in common use in factories and production facilities throughout the world, we’re often asked to give an explanation of what pigging is, what’s the purpose of pigging, and describe what pigging does.